NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 figure.
 When you are done and happy with your code - please ** share it via the comments on the bottom of this page** !

 ##Working with extracted data
-Using one of the methods above, we have created the `centre_ovr` object in R. This object contains all of the lidar CHM pixel values contained within our plot boundaries.
+Using one of the methods above, we have created the `cent_ovr` object in R. This object contains all of the lidar CHM pixel values contained within our plot boundaries.
 Next, we will create a new column in our dataframe that represents the max height value for all pixels within each plot boundary.
 To do this, we will use the `sapply` function.
 The `sapply` function